 Summer Festivals in London 2018: A month-by-month guide

 We know that loading up the car, putting up a tent and trudging through muddy fields can make going to a festival hard work.
-However, some of summer’s hottest festivals are right in the centre of London, so you’re only a tube ride away from a fun filled weekend.
+However, some of the summer’s hottest festivals are right in the centre of London, so you’re only a tube ride away from a fun-filled weekend.

-From day time food festivals to music festivals through the night, there’s a summer festival in London for everyone to enjoy.
+From daytime food festivals to music festivals through the night, there are London festivals this summer for everyone to enjoy.
 And why not make the most of your time in the capital with a hop on hop off bus tour for the fastest way to see the city?

 June Summer Festivals in London